barafael/really-fast-buttons/embassy-select-pathological/README.md

 This select is polled within a loop, and when one future wins, an atomic is incremented.
 The futures are dropped and re-generated each loop iteration, leading to a low reactivity.

+The USART1 connection is handled in a separately spawned embassy task.

 I really like the conciseness of this solution, but it is not correct.